madrugado/deep-learning-nlp-rl-papers/README.md

 ## Table of Contents
 I'm using [toc maker](https://github.com/ekalinin/github-markdown-toc.go) from Eugeny Kalinin, it is very useful, thank to him for this tool.

+## Twitter integration
+For twitting I'm using the perfect ["t"](https://github.com/sferik/t).
+It is really elegant and simple to use.